-Heterogeneous treatment effect model.
 Even when we focus exclusively on exogenous peer effects, there are many challenges with the linear-in-means model.
-Most immediately, as Sacerdote (2011) notes: "from an empirical point of view, researchers have found that peer effects are not in fact linear-in-means."
-This has led researchers to instead consider interacted specifications that allow for possible nonlinearities (Sacerdote, 2001; Duncan et al., 2005; Cai and Szeidl, 2017).
-In the context of our examples these are specifications of the form:
+Most immediately, as Sacerdote (2011) noted: "from an empirical point of view, researchers have found that peer effects are not in fact linear-in-means."
+This has led researchers to instead consider interacted specifications that allow for possible nonlinearities (Sacerdote (2001), Duncan, Boisjoly, Kremer, Levy, and Eccles (2005), Cai and Szeidl (2017)).
+In the context of our examples these are specifications of the form